seanhess/seanhess.github.com/_posts/2015-08-04-practical-haskell-getting-started.md

 *GHC* is the semi-official compiler for Haskell.
 It takes Haskell source code and turns it into an executable.

 *Cabal* is the package description format.
-You'll have a file called my-project.cabal with information about your project.
+You'll have a file called `my-project.cabal` with information about your project.
 There's an executable called cabal too, but we are going to use stack instead.

 [*Stack*][stack] is the package manager.
-It reads `my-project.cabal` and `stack.yaml` to link in 3rd party code.
+It reads `my-project.cabal` and `stack.yaml` to link in third party code.
 It will install GHC for you too.

 Installing Stack
 ----------------